Read your latest personalised notifications

 Should escalation and further administrative works be needed, the appeal process will be charged at 100 Euros

-The certification exam in CMR/CHD will be held during the CMR Congress 2018 in Barcelona, Spain on 31 January 2018.
+The first certification exam in CMR/CHD took place during CMR 2018 in Barcelona, Spain on 31 January 2018.

 The registration for the exam is separate from that of the congress.
 You do not need to register for the congress to sit the exam.